jacanchaplais/compton-seminar/src/slides.md

 $\mathrm{d}\sigma / \mathrm{d}\cos\theta$.

 The phase space of an interaction carries its kinematic information.
-It depends on masses, energies and momenta.
-Therefore, it's not frame invariant.
+The Dirac delta, encoding momentum conservation, means that it is not Lorentz invariant.

 ::: notes